SmithWillSuffice/ohanga-pai/content/empirical/200_00_mmtodes_working_models.md

 depreciation is a dodgy parameter (possibly reasonably constant, but hard to quantify).

+### Sectoral Balance

+We now want to think about at just Two Sectors: Government and Non-Government.

+There is an option from here to go to a closed economy but with a banking sector and two other sectors, Firms and Workers.
+But I consider this to be too "libertarian" (zero government) and completely unrealistic, so no better than the previous Goodwin model.
+So instead in my development I wanted to at least try to have a go at getting a simplified Two Sector model.

 You recall what this is? _Sectoral balances always sum to zero._

 <span id=two_sector_balance>